 Unit members may contribute accrued vacation or compensatory time to other employees in accordance with City policy governing contribution of leave for serious illness of an employee or their immediate family member.
 An immediate family member is defined as the employee's spouse, qualified domestic partner, mother, father or child.
 Child is defined as a biological, adopted, foster or stepchild, legal ward, or a child of a person standing in place of a parent.
 Or a brother, sister, grandparent, or in-law who are living with the employee and under his/her care.
 Requests to receive such leave contributions will require a completed doctor's certification.

-All unit members whose regularly assigned work week consists of 4/10 hour shifts, shall not be required to submit documentation for 2 hours of paid leave on the following holidays:
+All unit members whose regularly assigned work week consists of 4/10 hour shifts, shall not be required to submit documentation for 2 hours of paid leave on City holidays as listed in Section 5-5(A).